simul/simul.github.io/unity/index.md

 **Render in Edit Mode**: Draw the trueSKY environment in the Game view from the Editor.

+**Metres Per Unit**: Number of trueSKY metres per Unity unit.

+**Cloud Shadowing**: The strength of the cloud shadowing effect (darkens objects beneath clouds).

+**Shadow Sharpness**: How much to sharpen cloud shadows.

+**Threshold Distance**: Heuristic threshold for depth downscaling (optimal values between 0.1 and 2.0).

-**Cloud Steps**: Number of raytracing steps to use - more=higher definition, fewer=faster.
+**Cloud Steps**: Number of raytracing steps to use; more = higher definition, fewer = faster.

-**Downscale**: Resolution to render the clouds to - higher numbers = lower resolution.
+**Downscale Factor**: Resolution to render the clouds to ; higher numbers = lower resolution.

-**Gamma**: If you are not using Linear Color Space, this controls gamma-correction of the trueSKY environment.
+**Amortization**: Amortization of scattering volume generation for clouds.

+**Atmospherics Amortization**: Amortization to use for generating atmoshperics tables.

+**Depth Blending**: If true, uses depth-blending for clouds.
+If false, clouds are drawn behind or in front of scenery, depending on altitude.

 **Sequence Asset**: The asset containing sky sequence data.
 Double-click this to edit the sky sequence.